return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     0 - No (default)
     1 - Yes

-hibernation
+power_down
-    Specifies whether the controller support hibernation.
+    Specifies whether the controller support power_down.
-    If hibernation is enabled, the controller will enter hibernation in both peripheral and host mode when needed.
+    If power_down is enabled, the controller will enter power_down in both peripheral and host mode when needed.
     0 - No (default)
+    1 - Partial power down
+    2 - Hibernation

+lpm
+    Enable LPM support.
+    0 - No
     1 - Yes

+lpm_clock_gating
+    Enable core PHY clock gating.
+    0 - No
+    1 - Yes

+besl
+    Enable LPM Errata support.
+    0 - No
+    1 - Yes

+hird_threshold_en
+    HIRD or HIRD Threshold enable.
+    0 - No
+    1 - Yes

+hird_threshold
+    Value of BESL or HIRD Threshold.

 activate_stm_fs_transceiver
     Activate internal transceiver using GGPIO
     register.
     0 - Deactivate the transceiver (default)
     1 - Activate the transceiver

+ipg_isoc_en
+    Indicates the IPG supports is enabled or disabled.
+    0 - Disable (default)
+    1 - Enable

 max_packet_count
     The maximum number of packets in a transfer